Event fees TBC – see website for details

 The unique format of the Faraday Discussions allows for in-depth discussions and opportunities to establish new collaborations.

 This Discussion will focus on the next generation of inorganic thin-film solar cells based on Earth abundant non-toxic materials.
 The meeting is for all researchers working on inorganic materials for thin-film photovoltaics including established and early-career scientists, post-graduate students and industrial researchers.
-Oral and poster presentation opportunities are available to all these groups.

 The Faraday Discussion will be organised into the following themes: